 Due to Covid19, I offer telehealth via Thera-Link, a HIPAA-compliant platform.

-I am in-network for WA Premera, Lifewise, and First Choice and am waiting to hear from others.
+I am in-network for WA Premera, Lifewise, Regence, and First Choice.

 Need a speaker for your event, group, or class?
 I have presented a number of talks for community partners including the UW and Seattle Children's on the impact of special-needs parenting and how to support parents in self-care.